kenvantilburg/solar-basin-dynamics/data/readme.txt

 are implicitly defined in the companion paper, in Eqs.
 5.6 and 5.12.

+Earth_hits/ contains data for earth hits from forward simulations.
+To use this data in code/Summary/constraints.ipynb, unzip all files in Earth_hits and merge them into one file with
+"copy hit_record_* hit_record.csv".

 hist.npy is XXX.

 Q_DP_solar.csv is the energy loss rate Q for dark photons in